-- Linearization rules for Orphanet classifications - Creation and Update of Disease Summary Texts for the Ophanet Encyclopaedia for Professionals - Orphanet inventory of genes related to rare diseases - Orphanet Standard Operating Procedures - International Advisory Board rules of procedure - Orphanet Advisory Board on Genetics Rules of procedures - Glossary and representation of terms related to diagnostic tests - Data collection and registration of expert centres in Orphanet - Epidemiological data collection in Orphanet - Orphanet published a dedicated Orphanet Report Series crediting the experts having contributed to the update of scientific data in Orphanet in 2018. - Application of the General data protection regulation (GDPR) to Orphanet data: the GDPR has entered into force on 25 of May across Europe.
-Orphanet collects personal information of professionals declaring their activities and /or contribute to Orphanet content as experts.
+- Data collection and registration of patient organisations in Orphanet - Data collection and registration of diagnostic tests in Orphanet - Data collection and registration of research projects in Orphanet - Orphanet published a dedicated Orphanet Report Series crediting the experts having contributed to the update of scientific data in Orphanet in 2019. - Application of the General data protection regulation (GDPR) to Orphanet data: the GDPR has entered into force on 25 of May across Europe.
+Having as a legal basis the INSERM's public interest missions, Orphanet collects personal information of professionals declaring their activities and /or contribute to Orphanet content as experts.
 A mailing was sent to all the professionals in the database announcing the developments next to come in Orphanet in order to comply with the regulation, as well as allowing them to retire their names and personal data from the database if they wish.
-Orphanet technical SOPs have been updated to take the regulation into account, and a training session was organised for all Orphanet network members including the extra-European ones, for the GDPR applies to them because the data is stored in France. - Collaboration with European Reference Networks (ERNs), in order to improve rare disease knowledge generation and dissemination, was undertaken in 2018 and will be further formalised in 2019, notably within the scope of the Direct Grant, in order to maximise the pool of expertise within the ERNs.
+Orphanet technical SOPs have been updated to take the regulation into account, and a training session was organised for all Orphanet network members including the extra-European ones, for the GDPR applies to them because the data is stored in France.